PacktPublishing/Building-RESTful-Web-Services-with-DOTNET-Core/Chapter03/Readme.md

  2. Installation instructions: https://blogs.msdn.microsoft.com/benjaminperkins/2017/09/20/how-to-install-net-core-2-0/

 #### Setting up of Databse ####
-You need to either create a new database or you can take existing db script from *DB* folder, available at root of this repository.
+You need to either create a new database or you can take existing db script from *DB* folder, which is available at the root of this repository.
 To do so follow these steps:

  1. Run SQL Server 2008 R2
  2. Enter valid creds